clemlatz/homebridge-tiko/README.md

 platform to HomeKit through Homebridge.

 Available Features:
-- Display current and target temperature in each room
+- Display current and target temperature for each room
-- Display heaters current active status
+- Set target temperature for each room

 TODO:
-- Allow to control temperature
 - Allow to set boost/absence/frost/off/auto modes
 - Display humidity metrics